-A Sound Bath is an easy way to meditate, Sound Baths are very profound healing musical performances played with Himalayan singing bowls, crystal bowls, gongs, biosonic tuning forks, shamanic drumming, and chanting.
-Participants lay on the floor in supported savasana (corpse pose) and let the waves of sound wash over them.
+Lindy uses Himalayan singing bowls, crystal bowls, gongs, biosonic tuning forks, shamanic drumming, Native American flute and chanting.
+Participants lay on the floor in supported savasana (corpse pose) and allow the waves of sound wash over them.

 Lindy has been providing Sound Baths since her trip to India, March 2017.
-Along her journey through healing and using sound to bring harmony to the body and mind, it made sense to offer Sound Baths as a way to assist those seeking ways to meditate a gentle way using the deep sound get into a deep relaxed state.
-Please visit the Events page for the dates that the Sound Baths are being offered.
+Along her journey through healing and using sound to bring harmony to her body and mind, it made sense to offer Sound Baths to assist those seeking alternate ways to meditate, calm, heal and connect with their true essence.

 Going deeper on how it works

 Brain waves are categorized into four groups: Alpha, Beta, Delta and Theta.
 Alpha waves (7 to 12 Hz) arise when the eyes are closed and the mind is in a relaxed state.
 In the deeper states associated with Alpha waves (5 to 7 Hertz) there is a loss of awareness of the environment as one drifts in a profound state of relaxation.
 Beta waves (13-30 Hertz) reflect a state of alertness, attention, arousal and anxiety.
 High Beta waves cause high energy levels and even hypertension.
 Theta waves (4-7 Hertz) are responsible for a state of drowsiness and dreaming.
 It is a twilight state which we normally only experience as we wake up or fall asleep.
 Delta waves (0-4Hertz) are related to the deepest, most relaxed state of sleep.